kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 });
 ```

-By using `result.value(2)` in the example above we print the balance with a precision of 2 decimal points.
+By using `result.value(2)` in the example above we print the balance with a precision of 2 decimal places.
 This is a required parameter of `value()`.

 ### Transactions

-Transactions are executed on the Kin blockchain in a two-step process.
+Transactions are executed on the Kin Blockchain in a two-step process.

 - **Build** the transaction, including calculation of the transaction hash.
 The hash is used as a transaction ID and is necessary to query the status of the transaction.
 - **Send** the transaction to servers for execution on the blockchain.